omeka/omeka-s-enduser/docs/search.md

 	- Finally, there is a text field for you to enter the value you want the property to have.
 	- To find a resource ID, go to the resource and look at the URL in your browser's address bar.
 The numbers at the end of the URL are the resource ID.
 	- You can remove value searches using the red trash can icon to the right of the value settings.
-- **Search by Class**: select a class by which to search from the dropdown menu
+- **Search by class**: select a class by which to search from the dropdown menu
 - **Search by template**: select a resource template from the dropdown.
 Templates are arranged by owner, then alphabetically.
+- **Search by owner**: select a user from a dropdown of users in the installation.
+- **Search by visibility**: select whether the results are public or private item sets.

+You can also select how to order your search results.

 ![Advanced item set search options form, with fields as described above.](files/advancedsearchis2.png)